jupyter/nbclassic/README.md

 with extensions and other customizations that cannot yet be upgraded to the new version of Notebook.

-In the future, Jupyter frontends like NBClassic and JupyterLab will coexist side-by-side on top of a [Jupyter Server] backend.
+In the future, Jupyter frontends like NbClassic and JupyterLab will coexist side-by-side on top of a [Jupyter Server] backend.
 This package makes that
 possible: You can install this package beside an existing JupyterLab or Jupyter Notebook 7 environment, and get the best of both worlds: